 CRM is a combination of strategy and technology to build and improve business relationships with customers.
-The goals of CRM system are threefold- to acquire and nurture leads, increase sales conversion, improve customer satisfaction and retention.
+The CRM system goals are threefold- to acquire and nurture leads, increase sales conversion, and improve customer satisfaction and retention.

 CRM software is usually referred to in the context of a tool that is used in businesses to enable the following functions: